There are many local attractions within easy driving distance

-Warham is a small village with pretty flint properties and a lovely pub.
-There are many great walks nearby with the coastal path running through Warham Greens, the nearby salt marshes & on to Stiffkey.
+Warham is a small village of pretty flint cottages and quiet country lanes.
+There are several walks nearby with the Coast Path running through Warham Greens, the nearby salt marshes toward Stiffkey & Morston.

-South of Warham, beside the river Stiffkey, are the remains of an Iron Age fort called Warham Camp, it is one of the best examples of an Iron Age Camp in the whole of England.
-This makes a great short walk from the cottage or stop-off on your way to the Carpenters Arms at Wighton.
+Beside the river Stiffkey in Warham, are the remains of an Iron Age fort known locally as Warham Camp.
+It is one of the best examples of an Iron Age Camp in England.
+Just a short walk from the cottage, children will love to explore its circular mounds, it also makes a good stop-off on your way to the Carpenters Arms in Wighton.

 Pub 0.2 miles, shop 2.5 miles.